logo

 Traditionally, interviews are quite professional events, and you want to dress appropriately.
 Now, this doesn’t mean you have to wear a full suit, but wearing something that is considered smart-casual and above all, comfortable – especially if you’re travelling far.

 Ahead of your interview date, it’s not a bad idea to practice with a mock interview.
-Not only will this help you consolidate your thoughts and rehearse the types of things you want to say on the day, but it may also alleviate some of the pressure as you will have some experience of the interview process and know what to expect on the day.
+Not only will this help you consolidate your thoughts and rehearse the types of things you want to say on the day, but it may also alleviate some of the pressure as you will have some experience with the interview process and know what to expect on the day.

-We’d recommend that you ask a teacher or academic tutor to practice this with you - as rehearsing with friends and family may make it feel less ‘authentic’ and you may find it easy to get distracted.
-With an academic professional, you’ll feel more conscious about using their time and treat the event as a more serious mock interview.
+We’d recommend that you ask a teacher or academic tutor to practice this with you – as rehearsing with friends and family may make it feel less ‘authentic’ and you may find it easy to get distracted.
+With an academic professional, you’ll feel more conscious about using your time and treat the event as a more serious mock interview.

-In addition, your teachers and tutors will also have experience of the admissions process, which your friends and family may not necessarily have or be up to date with.
+In addition, your teachers and tutors will also have experience in the admissions process, which your friends and family may not necessarily have or be up to date with.
 They’ll know the types of questions you can expect to be asked in your actual interview and make it a far more authentic experience.

 Note: If you’re looking for professional coaching on the university interview process, as well as the chance to run a mock interview with an experienced counsellor, take a look at our sister company, Melio, and their University Guidance programme.